Acoustic Guitar Neck Re-Sets

 quickly and it is easy to then slide a thin palate knife into the joint to

 separate the fretboard.
-On guitars made with hide glue the job is much trickier.
+On guitars made with hide glue the job can be much trickier.

 Hide glue is very strong, and dries very crystalline and brittle.
-Heat
+Sometimes a thin tool

 the joint open, mindful not to put too much pressure on the fretboard which